Train Ride in the Sky

 Little kids: If the coaster takes 2 seconds for the first drop and the whole ride is 10 times as long as that, how long is the ride?
 Bonus: How many seconds after that 2 seconds do you still have to survive?

-Big kids: How many feet taller than that long-ago 80-foot coaster is the 450-foot Kingda Ka?
-Bonus: If it were 20 times as tall as your 20-foot-tall house, how tall would it be?
+Big kids: How many feet taller than that long-ago 80-foot coaster is a 450-foot coaster?
+Bonus: If a coaster were 20 times as tall as your 20-foot-tall house, how tall would it be?

 The sky’s the limit: It turns out that 22 feet per second is the same speed as 15 miles an hour.
 If the coaster sends you down 176 feet in just one second, how many miles an hour are you traveling?